-Psychotherapy is not easily described in general statements.
-It varies depending on the personalities of the therapist and the client, and the particular challenges people bring into therapy.
-I have found that a key to a client’s success in therapy is their willingness to work on things that we talk about both during our sessions and at home.
-I sometimes suggest homework to be done between sessions when I think it will be helpful.
+Psychotherapy varies depending on the therapist and the client, and the challenges people bring to therapy.
+Key to my clients’ successes is the willingness to work.
+To work on subjects we discuss during our sessions as well as at home.
+I sometimes suggest homework for between sessions that I think is helpful.

 Risks and Benefits of Therapy

-Psychotherapy can have risks and benefits.
-Since therapy often involves discussing unpleasant events or aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness and helplessness.
-On the other hand, psychotherapy has also been shown to have benefits for people who go through it.
+Psychotherapy has risks and benefits.
+It often involves discussing unpleasant events or aspects of your life.
+You may experience uncomfortable feelings.
+Sadness, guilt, anger, frustration, loneliness, and helplessness are not uncommon.
+Psychotherapy has also shown to have benefits for people who use it.
 Therapy often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
-Therapy success is often not straight forward, but a case of “two steps forward/one step back”.
+Therapy success is often not straightforward, but a case of “two steps forward/one step back”.

 The Therapeutic Process

-Our first two to four sessions will involve an evaluation of your needs.
-During this time, we can both decide if I am the best person to provide the services you need to reach your treatment goals.
-We will discuss what is bringing you to therapy, background information and any goals that you want to work towards accomplishing.
+Our first few sessions involve an evaluation of your needs.
+During this time, we both decide if I am the best person to help you reach your treatment goals.
+We discuss what brings you to therapy, background information and any goals that you want to work on.
 By the end of these sessions, we will have a plan on how to proceed over the upcoming sessions.

-Sessions are scheduled for a 50-minute hour.
-The frequency of sessions are based on our discussions of how often you would like to meet, as well as what may be therapeutically in your best interest.
+Sessions are a 50-minute hour.
+Frequency of sessions is based on how often you would like to meet, as well as what may be therapeutically in your best interest.

 You have the right to ask questions about anything that happens in therapy.
-I’m always willing to discuss how and why I’ve decided to do what I’m doing, and to look at alternatives that might work better for you.
-You can feel free to ask me to try something that you think will be helpful.
-You can talk to me about any concerns that you may have, and can request that I refer you to someone else if you decide that I’m not the right therapist for you.
+I will discuss how and why I’ve decided to do what I’m doing.
+We can also look at alternatives that might work better for you.
+Feel free to ask to try something that you think may be helpful.
+Talk to me about any concerns that you may have.
+If you decide that I’m not the right therapist for you, you can request a referral to someone else.
 You are free to leave therapy at any time.

-However, there are some situations when I am legally obligated to break confidentiality in order to protect others from harm.
-Instances when I have a duty to report the situation to Family and Children’s Service and/or the police include:
+There are some situations when I am legally obligated to break confidentiality in order to protect others from harm.
+Where I have a duty to report to Family and Children’s Service and/or the police include:

 - Abuse to themselves or to another (physical, sexual, emotional) where the young person is under 16 years of age;